Subscribe to our news letter

 United States

 The US is the most mature retail media market globally.
-According to eMarketer, US retail media spending is projected at $71.09 billion in 2026, with approximately 90% of investment concentrated with Amazon and Walmart (eMarketer, 2026).
+According to eMarketer, US retail media spending is projected at $71.09 billion in 2026, up 17.8% year over year (eMarketer, 2026).
+Amazon and Walmart together held 87.7% of total 2025 US retail media spend (Amazon 79.7%, Walmart Connect 8.0%) and are on pace to absorb more than 89% of all incremental, net-new 2026 dollars, with $9.42 billion of the $10.53 billion in added spend going to the two networks (eMarketer, 2026).
 The opportunity for non-Amazon retailers is in the remaining market share, where Kroger Precision Marketing, Target Roundel, Albertsons, and Instacart are all scaling their networks.
+DoorDash Ads and Instacart Ads each now generate close to $1 billion in annual US ad revenue, a sign that a scaled second tier is forming beneath the two leaders.

 Walmart Connect has been particularly aggressive, deploying Gen-AI powered Automated Creative Generation (ACG), which reduced advertisers' median creative production time by 80% (Walmart Connect, 2026).
+The financial payoff is now material: Walmart's global advertising business generated nearly $6.4 billion in FY2026 and grew about 46% year over year, and advertising plus membership income together account for roughly one-third of Walmart's total operating profit (McMillanDoolittle, citing Walmart FY2026 earnings, 2026).
 Walmart's move into CTV through its Vizio acquisition has also expanded the definition of what retail media inventory can include.
+For US-market benchmarks and SMB retailer guidance, see the Osmos US Retail Media Report.

 Grocery retail is the vertical leading US retail media adoption.
 Kroger, Albertsons, and Walmart all derive significant and growing ad revenue from sponsored products and display ads.
 Electronics retail is also showing strong retail media performance, with retailers like Best Buy and Costco running high-ROAS sponsored product programs.